 When asked what “Minnesota soul food” means to her, she brushes off the idea that Minnesota should even have its own individual black cooking identity.
 Instead, she says, let’s focus on solidarity.

 “The food should be bringing us together.
 Food shouldn’t limit us or pigeonhole us.
 How can we be more unified?”

 Jared Brewington ■ Funky Grits

 There’s an umbilical cord between the soul on the sound system and the one on the plates of grits.
 “This is the food the people who made the music I love were eating.
 The food has the same backbone as the basslines,” Jared Brewington tells me, upping the volume on some Parliament Funkadelic.

 Brewington’s dad, Mark Brewington, raised his six kids in the Jehovah’s Witness South Minneapolis Kingdom Hall a stone’s throw from the restaurant.
 Meanwhile, his great uncle, soul singer Sonny Tilghman of Sonny Til and the Orioles, made sure a young Jared always had a backbeat to his pious upbringing.
 This singular mash-up of music and religion had a profound impact on Brewington.
-“Larry Graham and my dad were the two who had Prince studying scripture and had him baptized as a Witness,” he says.
+“Larry Graham and my dad were friends with Prince during his studying of scripture, and eventual baptism as a Jehovah’s Witness,” he says.

 Grits anchor the menu at Funky Grits.
 “Grains are life—it’s the base for all global nourishment.
 Almost 100 percent of the globe’s sustenance is grain based,” he explains.